MH2425/HUS_OOP/README.md

-# This reposity contains some small program related to OOP
+# This reposity contains some small programs related to OOP